gitopedia/gitopedia/Compendium/_incoming/quantum-mechanics.md

 - **Superposition**: A quantum system can exist in multiple states until observed, as illustrated by Schrödinger's cat thought experiment.
 - **Quantum Entanglement**: Particles become linked so that the state of one instantly influences the other, regardless of distance.
 - **Observer Effect**: The act of observation affects the behavior of a quantum system.

+## Applications in Technology

+Quantum mechanics underpins technologies like transistors, lasers, MRI machines, quantum cryptography for secure communication, and promises advancements in quantum computing for complex problem-solving.

 ## References